Originate/exocom/README.md

     reply 'users.created', id: 456, name: userData.name
 ```

-More details and a working example of how to send commands from within command handlers is [here](features/sending-from-commands.feature).
+More details and a working example of how to send messages from within message handlers is [here](features/sending-from-messages.feature).